scarv/sca3s-backend/README.md

 - cycle count capture (e.g., via systick: need to upgrade the SCALE BSPs first)
 - generalised picoscope support; check via 5444B
+- move credentials to configuration rather than environment, i.e.,

+  'AWS_ACCESS_KEY_ID'
+  'AWS_ACCESS_KEY'
+  'AWS_REGION_ID'
+  'AUTH0_CLIENT_SECRET'

+- fix server waiting time to configuration
+- reintegrate or remove flask-based server

 to resolve:

+- submit the configuration to infrastructure to "register" that is what is available; then request jobs wrt.
+ID returned

 - the source code is currently totally undocumented :-/